mchenliu/Capstone_Project_Spotify_Data_Analysis/README.md

 - Git & Github
 # Steps Taken
 ## Data Collection
+The raw data for this project was provided by Spotify.
+Spaming from October 2018 to November 2024.
+The raw data are JSON fomat.
+Check out the data here :point_right: [Raw_Data](/Raw%20Data_Spotify%20Extended%20Streaming%20History/)
 ## Data Cleaning
 I used Pyhon Pandas to clean data.
 First combined all JSON files.
 And because the source data contains Chinese characters, I used `utf-8` to encode.